CrazyCatZhang/Algorithms/Algorithms&Datastructures/Datastructures/src/com/catzhang/linkedlist/josepfu/README.md

-    - #### Add operation: define an auxiliary pointer (initialized to null), if it is to add the first node, assign the first node to **first**, point **first** to **first**, and then assign first to the auxiliary pointer.
+    - ###### Add operation: define an auxiliary pointer (initialized to null), if it is to add the first node, assign the first node to ==first==, point ==first== to ==first==, and then assign first to the auxiliary pointer.
 Otherwise, point the auxiliary pointer to the target node, then point the target node to the first node, and finally assign the target node to the auxiliary pointer.

    ```java
    public void addNode(int num) {